Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Contact your Family Advocacy Program office or Military and Family Support Center.

 The Fort Campbell Army Community Service New Parent Support Program offers parenting information and emotional support to parents who have children from birth to 3 years of age.
 Services are voluntary and at no cost.
 This voluntary participation program is designed to promote healthy family functioning through classes, support groups and home visits.
 The NPSP is located at the main ACS building at 1501 William C. Lee Road (inside gate 1).
+Hours of Operation are Monday, Wednesday-Friday 8 AM to 4 PM, Tuesdays 9 AM to 4 PM.
 Call 270-412-5500 for more information.

 NPSP has a team of professionals who can provide supportive and caring services to military families in the home setting or at our office.
 This program gives parents or expectant parents the opportunity to learn or ask questions about child development, discipline, parenting skills, budgeting and other parenting concerns.
 Visits are arranged at your convenience.